Loader

 • Abdominal pain

-4. Weight loss
+• Weight loss

-5. Loss of appetite
+• Loss of appetite

 It's critical to schedule an immediate appointment with your doctor if you encounter any of these signs.
 A bleeding ulcer is a serious condition that can lead to death if not treated promptly.

-• Acute inflammation
+Acute inflammation

 Acute inflammation is a short-term response of the body to an injury or infection.
 The main purpose of acute inflammation is to remove the cause of the injury or infection and to begin the process of healing.

 The signs and symptoms of acute inflammation include redness, swelling, warmth, and pain.
 The redness is caused by increased blood flow to the area of injury or infection.
 The swelling is caused by fluid accumulation in the tissues.
 The increased blood flow is what makes you feel heated.
-And the pain is caused by pressure on nerves and tissue damage.
+The pain is caused by pressure on nerves and tissue damage.

 Acute inflammation can last for a few days or weeks.
 If the cause of the inflammation is not removed, it can become a chronic condition.
 Chronic inflammation can last for months or years and can lead to serious health problems.

-• Chronic pancreatitis
+Chronic pancreatitis

 Chronic pancreatitis is a condition where the pancreas becomes inflamed, causing it to stop working properly.
 This can lead to a number of serious problems, including pain, weight loss, and diabetes.